-The standard ECG provides 12 different vector views of the heart’s electrical activity as reflected by electrical potential differences between positive and negative electrodes placed on the limbs and chest wall.
+The standard electrocardiogram (ECG) provides 12 different vector views of the heart’s electrical activity as reflected by electrical potential differences between positive and negative electrodes placed on the limbs and chest wall.
 Six of these views are vertical (using frontal leads I, II, and III and limb leads aVR, aVL, and aVF), and 6 are horizontal (using precordial leads V1, V2, V3, V4, V5, and V6).
-The 12-lead ECG is crucial for establishing many cardiac diagnoses (see Table: Interpretation of Abnormal ECGs), including
+The 12-lead ECG is crucial for establishing many cardiac diagnoses (see table Interpretation of Abnormal ECGs Interpretation of Abnormal ECGs ), including

-Ventricular hypertrophy (see Table: Criteria for ECG Diagnosis of Left Ventricular Hypertrophy)
+Ventricular hypertrophy (see table Criteria for ECG Diagnosis of Left Ventricular Hypertrophy Criteria for ECG Diagnosis of Left Ventricular Hypertrophy )

 The P wave represents atrial depolarization.
 It is upright in most leads except aVR.
 It may be biphasic in leads II and V1; the initial component represents right atrial activity, and the 2nd component represents left atrial activity.

 An increase in amplitude of either or both components occurs with atrial enlargement.
 Right atrial enlargement produces a P wave > 2 mm in leads II, III, and aVF (P pulmonale); left atrial enlargement produces a P wave that is broad and double-peaked in lead II (P mitrale).
 Normally, the P axis is between 0° and 75°.

 The PR interval is the time between onset of atrial depolarization and onset of ventricular depolarization.
 Normally, it is 0.10 to 0.20 second; prolongation defines 1st-degree atrioventricular block.